jules2689/trudeau/trudeau/2020-04-19/pre_news.md

 **Caller**:
-Well, we don't have a basement so we're still on the main floor and concerned, again, not knowing for sure what or who to be looking out for.
+Well, we don't have a basement so we're still on the main floor and concerned, again, not knowing for sure what or WHO to be looking out for.
 So we didn't get a lot of information until this morning.